dadoonet/fscrawler/README.markdown

 Storing extracted content
 -------------------------

-If you need to store and retrieve as is extracted content by the mapper attachment plugin, you simply have to set `store` to `yes` for your `file` field in your mapping:
+If you need to store and retrieve as is extracted content by the FSRiver, you simply have to set `store` to `yes` for your `file` field in your mapping:

 ```javascript